-There are three main methods of surveying for dormouse, comprising nest box, tube surveys and nut searches.
-Nest box and tube surveys involve erecting nest boxes or tubes in suitable dormouse habitat such as hedgerows, scrub and woodland.
-Dormouse gain shelter and nest in the boxes and tubes.
-The nut search method involves checking hazel nuts for the distinctive pattern left by dormouse as they feed on the nuts.
+There are three main methods of surveying for dormouse, comprising nest boxes, tube surveys and nut searches.
+Nest box and tube surveys involve erecting nest boxes or tubes in suitable dormouse habitats such as hedgerows, scrub and woodland.
+Dormice gain shelter and nest in the boxes and tubes.
+The nut search method involves checking hazelnuts for the distinctive pattern left by dormice as they feed on the nuts.

-Our licensed dormouse specialists are experienced in survey, European Protected Species licensing, as well as mitigation design and implementation.
+Our licensed dormouse specialists are experienced in surveying, European Protected Species licensing, as well as mitigation design and implementation for dormice.

 More information on the hazel dormouse can be found in our dormouse article.